 Paintballing is a great stag-do game, perfect for team-building , or simply brilliant fun is you can get a group of friends together who are willing to get a little muddy and a little messy in the name of fun, pride, and at least a fair helping of skill.

-With the help of Countrywide Paintball, we’ve collected some of the answers to the most frequently asked paintball questions to put your mind at ease if you’re new to the game and want some hints and tips.
+With the help of UK Paintball, we’ve collected some of the answers to the most frequently asked paintball questions to put your mind at ease if you’re new to the game and want some hints and tips.

 What Should I Wear to Paintball?